ansible-collections/hetzner.hcloud/README.md

 To publish experimental features as part of regular releases:

-- an announcement, including a link to a changelog entry, must written in the release notes.
+- an announcement, including a link to a changelog entry, must be added to the release notes.

 - an `Experimental` notice, including a link to a changelog entry, must be added to the experimental plugins documentation: